Portfolio-Advanced-software/.github/profile/README.md

 <img width="817" alt="Scherm­afbeelding 2023-04-12 om 10 06 01" src="https://user-images.githubusercontent.com/73555911/231393720-bd92af6e-1fb3-40c6-8534-e5074dd45bda.png">

-1.2: Sprint 1
+1.1: Sprint 1
 We continued with the standups and they became more meaningful when starting on the project.
 We adjusted the user stories after the planning with our product owner and start working on an real agile way in sprint 1, by creating tasks related to the user stories.
 The jira board was pretty much up to date during the whole sprint.
-For my individual i also created a git project board
+For my individual i also created a git project board.

 <img src="https://i.postimg.cc/fbZSWSxz/Scherm-afbeelding-2023-03-29-om-22-14-11.png" width=500 height=250>

 <img width="1438" alt="Scherm­afbeelding 2023-04-13 om 09 40 16" src="https://user-images.githubusercontent.com/73555911/231689273-686b29c8-c1e6-4e32-a024-c8499ebe798c.png">

 ![User story](https://user-images.githubusercontent.com/73555911/232322366-857b6e20-9951-4545-b160-c54088642f5b.png)

+At last we also did a [sprint delivery](https://github.com/S-A-RB05/.github/tree/main/Sprint%20deliveries/Sprint%201) our first official one.
+We did a good first presentation, but we should focus on being less technical and ensure live demos and files as much as possible.

+1.2: Sprint 2
+We did a better presentation, the only feedback we received was including the research in the presentation and also clearly show what user stories are finished or not.
+On another matter we got feedback to create smaller user stories to guarantee not working on them multiple sprints.
+[Sprint delivery can be found here](https://github.com/S-A-RB05/.github/tree/main/Sprint%20deliveries/Sprint%202)

+1.3: Sprint 3
+We involved the feedback from our last presentation into our current one and therefore reaching the proficient level.
+[Sprint delivery can be found here](https://github.com/S-A-RB05/.github/tree/main/Sprint%20deliveries/Sprint%203)

 <br>